Last updated: January 2nd, 2023

 No matter whether you’re mountain biking, commuting, or something else altogether, the benefits of suspension aren’t free.

 That’s literally true, of course, since suspension requires a lot of complex engineering.
+It’s not a coincidence that the best-value commuter bikes seldom have it.

 The inside of a suspension fork or rear shock is usually filled with all sorts of springs, hydraulic circuits, valves, air reservoirs, and other tiny but critical parts.
 These things help control the motion of the fork/shock, make it adjustable, and let it respond differently to huge impacts versus small-magnitude vibrations.